 In the south part, there are other two pavilions, one hosting the fish market and the other booths selling meat.
 While in the north-west, there is building that substitutes the former clothes market, seat of shops and a bar.
 Personally, I rarely visit it.
 Maybe because I prefer buying clothes in other markets.

 As soon as you will arrive in Porta Palazzo, you will notice a melting pot of cultures and languages.
 That’s because the area has always been the first home of people migrating from other regions of Italy or, more recently, other countries.
 This can of course have negative and positive consequences.
 For the negative, mind your wallet!
 Don’t go there with jewels or expensive clothes.
-The high concentration of people that constantly pack the market makes this the favourite working place for pickpockets.
+The high concentration of people that constantly pack the market makes this the favorite working place for pickpockets.
 So, probably having a low profile and constantly checking your bag won’t leave a bad memory on your visit.

 Finally, if you want to take a seat and have a longer break, go to Galleria Umberto I. Once seat of an important hospital, this gallery, hosts a several bars and fancy restaurants, that can satisfy even the most refined palate.
 You find it on the right as soon as you arrive from Via Milano.